ThreatConnect-Inc/tcex/docs/src/notifications.rst

 Organization
 ============
 The ``org()`` method is used when sending to the Org related to the 'user' used in connecting to ThreatConnect.
 It requires a **type** field.
-It also accepts an optional field for **severity**.
-If no severity is provided the value of 'Low' is used. **type** is a free formed text field used for filtering within the ThreatConnect UI.
+It also accepts an optional field for **priority**.
+If no priority is provided the value of 'Low' is used. **type** is a free formed text field used for filtering within the ThreatConnect UI.

 .. code-block:: python
     :linenos: